Nested Catalan tables and a recurrence relation in noncommutative quantum field theory: Abstract

 \section{Abstract}

-Correlation functions in a dynamic quartic matrix model are obtained from the two-point function through a recursion relation.
-This paper gives the explicit solution of the recursion by mapping it bijectively to a combinatorial structure named `Catalan table'.
-As by-product of the counting of Catalan tables we prove a combinatorial identity for the Catalan numbers.
-Catalan tables have a neat description as diagrams of non-crossing chords and threads.
+Correlation functions in a dynamic quartic matrix model are obtained from the two-point function through a recurrence relation.
+This paper gives the explicit solution of the recurrence by mapping it bijectively to a two-fold nested combinatorial structure each counted by Catalan numbers.
+These `nested Catalan tables' have a description as diagrams of non-crossing chords and threads.